Taiguz/frozen-lake/README.md

 Each column is a **probability** for the agent to take **that action** (go left, go right, go up and go down) on **that state**, based on the rewards it can get immediately and in the future.
 As [Bellman's equation](https://en.wikipedia.org/wiki/Bellman_equation) says.

 And each line is a state from the environment.
 For example 'S' is the starting state, state zero on the table.
-The agent has the probability of 72% to go down at that state.
+The agent has the probability of 74% to go right at that state.
 It learned at the training that going that way it's the best for **maximizing** rewards.
 Since the state five is a "H", hole, there's no chances to take any actions on that state.
 This is because the agent didn't experience nothing after that, for the reason that the game ends if he fall down on a hole.
 So every hole will be filled with zeros which are the starting chances.

 It was taken an average of rewards every thousand episodes.